WilliamLwj/About/_posts/2019-11-16-credit-card-tips.md

 ---
-title: "Make the Most of Your Credit Card"
+title: "Make the Most of Your Credit Cards"
 date: 2019-11-16
 permalink: /posts/credit-cards-tips
 tags:
   - credit cards
 ---

-This is a Chinese post for me to record the tips or advice I have for using credit cards.
+This is a Chinese post for me to share the tips or advice I have for using credit cards.

 1. 不要申请会绑定你消费的卡。<br />
   &nbsp;&nbsp; 举例：[Amex Blue Cash Everyday(BCE)](http://refer.amex.us/WENJIL8qcT?XLINK=MYCP) vs [Amex Blue Cash Preferred(BCP)](https://www.uscreditcardguide.com/blue-cash-preferred/)<br />